MichaelCade/90DaysOfDevOps/Days/day36.md

 Meaning that the process shown below is also the same process for the most part as if you were installing from no git.

 It is a very simple installation.
 Once downloaded double click and get started.
 Read through the GNU license agreement.
-But remember this is free and open source software.
+But remember this is free and open-source software.

 ![](Images/Day36_Git3.png)

 Now we can choose additional components that we would like to also install but also associate with git.
-On Windows I always make sure I install Git Bash as this allows us to run bash scripts on Windows.
+On Windows, I always make sure I install Git Bash as this allows us to run bash scripts on Windows.

 ![](Images/Day36_Git4.png)